Interim Dean: Stephen Fowl, Professor of Theology

 Loyola College, formerly known as the College of Arts and Sciences, began its graduate programs in 1949 with the Master of Arts (M.A.) in Education.
 The purpose of graduate study was "first, further training of teachers, counselors, and administrators in public and private schools; second, the preparation for further research and study in education fields."
 These founding principles are mirrored by the current mission of graduate programs in Loyola College-to train helping professionals and foster further intellectual inquiry in the social and mathematical sciences as well as the humanities.

 The graduate program in psychology began in the Education Department in 1967.
-Master's degrees and the Certificate of Advanced Study (C.A.S.) focus on clinical and counseling psychology, with a track for practitioners and another track for those interested in writing a thesis.
+Master's degrees and the Certificate of Advanced Study (C.A.S.) focus on clinical and counseling psychology.
+The Clinical Professional Counseling master's is a full-time program that prepares graduates for careers as licensed professional counselors or to pursue clinically-oriented doctoral training in clinical or counseling psychology (Psy.D.).
 The Doctor of Psychology (Psy.D.) in Clinical Psychology was first offered in 1996, and the program was accredited by the American Psychological Association in 2000.
+Its graduates become independently licensed psychologists.
 All psychology courses are offered on the Baltimore Campus.

 The master's program in speech pathology was established when nearby Mount Saint Agnes College joined Loyola in 1971.
 With the Department of Speech-Language-Hearing Sciences (formerly the Department of Speech-Language Pathology/Audiology) came the speech clinic, a training site for graduate students, as well as a community service for children and adults with speech, language, and hearing problems.
 Loyola's master's degree in speech pathology is fully accredited by the American Speech-Language-Hearing Association (ASHA).
 Courses are taught at the Columbia and Timonium Campuses.

 Offering the only accredited, advanced degree programs of its kind in the United States, the Pastoral Counseling Department seeks to integrate religious philosophy with practical behavioral science.
 Pastoral counseling was initially introduced in 1976 as a master's degree within the Psychology Department, and an independent department was established in 1984.
 The master's program was expanded in 1990 to include a Doctor of Philosophy (Ph.D.) in Pastoral Counseling, and a Master of Arts (M.A.) in Spiritual and Pastoral Care was added in 1997.
 In 2009, the Certificate in Spirituality and Trauma was added.
 The Master of Science (M.S.) and the Ph.D. programs offered in the Pastoral Counseling Department are both fully accredited by CACREP.
 Courses are offered at the Columbia Campus.
-After a University decision to close the Pastoral Counseling department and programs was announced in January 2017, pastoral counseling courses will be offered only during a teach-out of the program.
+After a University decision to close the Pastoral Counseling department and programs was announced in January 2017, pastoral counseling courses will be offered only during a three-year teach-out of the program with the department and its programs closing the following Spring 2020 semester.

 In Fall 2013, Loyola launched a Master of Arts (M.A.) in Emerging Media.
 The M.A. is an intensive program designed for working professionals, recent college graduates and those generally interested in improving their understanding of emerging media.
 Program participants master the skills needed to communicate effectively using new and emerging media platforms within defined contexts and professional settings, as well as explore the social, cultural, psychological, and economic impact of new communications platforms.
 All but two required classes are taken online.
 The program is designed to be completed in 12 months for full-time students and up to 44 months for part-time students.

 Established in 2003, the Loyola Clinical Centers at Belvedere Square serve as a training and professional development venue for Loyola students, as well as a multidisciplinary center for the greater Baltimore community offering a holistic approach to assessment, treatment, and consultation for clients and their families.
-The unique collaboration of the Departments of Pastoral Counseling, Psychology, Speech-Language-Hearing Sciences, and Teacher Education affords a comprehensive evaluation to the Centers' clients, as well as a unique learning environment in the training and professional development of Loyola students.
-Conveniently located within two miles of the Baltimore Campus, this newest facility affords Loyola students a clinical setting in a professional environment within the Baltimore community.
+The unique collaboration of the Departments of Psychology, Speech-Language-Hearing Sciences, and Teacher Education affords a comprehensive evaluation to the Centers' clients, as well as a unique learning environment in the training and professional development of Loyola students.
+Conveniently located within two miles of the Baltimore Campus, this newest facility affords Loyola students a clinical training and service delivery setting in a professional environment within the Baltimore community that it serves.